CEE-KFUPM/CPM/README.md

 # CPM
 This repository is meant to publish codes relating to computations of aggregate packing densities and corresponding segregation potentials using the compressible packing model (CPM)

-This Mathematica code serves as a support resource for a manuscript targeted for a journal paper, titled:
+This Mathematica code serves as a support resource for the initial draft of a manuscript targeted for a journal paper, titled:
 "Prediction of Optimum Packing Density of Multi-sized Aggregates using Grading Models and Compressible Packing Model" By
 Abduljalil Abdulnaser Abdulkader and Saheed Kolawole Adekunle